JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20221108.md

 ## Summary
 For the November 8th, 2022 election, across the state:
 - There are 5 bond measures.
-- There are 16 enrichment levies.
+- There are 16 levies: 7 are enrichment levies and 9 are capital levies.

-As analyses are completed, summary results will be provided on this page.

 ___